Table of Contents

 poolname

 The poolname is an arbitrary name you associate with this network.
 The name you choose is unimportant, but each poolname must be unique.
-The poolname will be used again in the gateway statement, later in this dhcpd.conf file.
+The poolname will be used again in the gateway statement, and optionally in networkalso statements, later in this dhcpd.conf file.

 netnumber netmask